General Policy Statement

 A medical student who feels that his/her application for financial aid has not been given full consideration should first discuss the matter with the director of financial aid.
 If, after discussing the matter with the financial aid staff, the student does not feel the award is appropriate under the University guidelines, he/she may appeal to the associate dean for medical education that has been designated by the dean of medicine and biological sciences for supervision of the OFA.
 The associate dean will consult with the dean of the medical school.
 All the matters pertaining to financial aid are confidential, and all decisions made by the dean are final.

-Short-term, interest-free loans are available to students in the medical school through the OFA.
+Short-term, interest-free loans are available to students for emergency situations from AMS through the OFA.
 Students are asked to complete a short application and provide a personal check for repayment upon making application.
 Funding for these loans is provided by the Office of Biomed Finance and Planning.
-Loans are repaid to the AMS Office of Financial Aid within three months from the date of issuance.
+Loans are repaid to the AMS OFA within three months from the date of issuance.
 There are no fees associated with these loans.
 Since this is a small revolving loan fund, prompt repayment is expected.
 Failure to repay or to make satisfactory arrangements for repayment will result in the withholding of official correspondence by the school on behalf of the student, withholding transcripts and withholding of the diploma, if necessary.
-Students should contact the Office of Financial Aid for additional information and application instruction.
+Students should contact the OFA for additional information and application instruction.

 Annual tuition—such amount as is fixed by the Corporation of the University for the medical school for a given academic year.
 The annual charge does not cover tuition for courses taken in the summer preceding the first year of medical school or between the first and second years of medical school.